Bicycles, Scooters, and Other Personal Conveyance Vehicles

 - Access to and egress from university facilities shall not be impeded by personal conveyance vehicles.
 Personal conveyance vehicles shall not be operated, parked, or stored on university property in an unsafe manner that endangers persons or property.
 No personal conveyance vehicles shall be operated inside a building unless authorized by the Office of Insurance, Loss Control & Claims (INLOCC).

 - This policy does not apply to wheelchairs or other personal mobility devices as defined by the ADA (https:// adata.org/factsheet/wheelchairs) or to personal conveyance vehicles operated by the IU Police Department.
-However, personal mobility devices should be operated in a safe manner at all times.
+However, personal mobility devices must always be operated in a safe manner.

 Reason for Policy